reguevara/Workshop-5/README.md

 > in fact, the `uniform` [storage-class modifier](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-variable-syntax)
 > is optional in this context.

-Now that you've defined a parameter, write a C# component to change the colour of the cube on every frame (for an extra challenge, try to cycle through the [hue](https://docs.unity3d.com/ScriptReference/Color.HSVToRGB.html) like we have done below).
+Now that you've defined the property, write a C# component to change the colour of the cube on every frame (for an extra challenge, try to cycle through the [hue](https://docs.unity3d.com/ScriptReference/Color.HSVToRGB.html) like we have done below).
 One way to do so is via the cube material's [`SetColor()`](https://docs.unity3d.com/ScriptReference/Material.SetColor.html) method.
-The name _string_ of the parameter must correspond to the name of the variable declared in the shader, namely `"_Color"`.
+The name _string_ of the property must correspond to the name of the variable declared in the shader, namely `"_Color"`.

 <p align="center">